remyCases/StatisticalAgreement/README.md

 [^1]: With normal data only
 ### Test result

 Implementation of the indices are tested with a monte-carlo simulation.
 The goal is to match results from the scientific literature.
-Currently tests of mc simulation can be display running `main.py` with the `-s` argument.
+Currently tests of mc simulation can be display running `main.py` with the `-s xxx` argument where `xxx` is the index simulated.

+Currently only `msd` and `ccc` tests are implemented.

 ### Bibliography